 No air coming from unit

-If the unit has power but the fan still won’t activate then it may mean there are some other electrical issues.
+If the unit has power, but the fan still won’t activate, it might mean there are some other electrical issues.

 Incorrect airflow temperatures

 This could be the result of ice on the unit, clogged filters, or various other issues.

 If the unit is turning off and on frequently or is only working in specific modes.